Gizra/og/docs/access.md

 $og_access = \Drupal::service('og.access');
 $access_result = $og_access->userAccessEntity('manage members', $entity);

-// An access result object is returned including full cacheability metadata.
+// An AccessResult object is returned including full cacheability metadata.
 In
 // order to get the access as a simple boolean value, call `::isAllowed()`. if ($access_result->isAllowed()) {
   // The user has permission.
 }
 ```

-The above example will do a discovery to find out if the passed in entity is a
+**Caution**: The above example will do a discovery to find out if the passed in entity is a
 group or group content, and will loop over all associated groups to determine
 access.
 While this is very convenient this also comes with a performance impact,
 so it is recommended to use it only in cases where the faster `::userAccess()`